Couples Therapy and Relationship Counselling

 Intensive couples therapy is suitable for clients travelling from out of town who cannot attend weekly therapy sessions.
 Zoom (online) sessions are available for the assessment and follow up sessions for those clients outside easy travelling distance.

-Weekend or midweek dates are available for 2021.
+Weekend or midweek dates are available for 2022 & 2023.
 For more information or to register your interest you can use our contact form.
-To book an appointment phone 0487 480120 to speak with our Practice Manager or you can book online.
+To book an appointment phone 0487 480120 to speak with our Practice Manager.

 Online Therapy Programme for Couples